WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 ### 6.1 Mining Architecture

-Contribution mining is the primary mechanism for distributing OGC tokens to active platform participants, creating a merit-based economy where value creation directly translates to token rewards.
+Contribution-Based Mining is the primary mechanism for distributing OGCFinity to active platform participants, creating a merit-based economy where value creation directly translates to token rewards.

 ### 6.2 Contribution Categories